Guillaume Konsbruck: Post-war career

 After the war Konsbruck became involved in creating an official orthography for the Luxembourgish language.
 On 29 August 1946 Konsbruck was appointed via Grand Ducal Decree to be Minister of Supply and Economic Affairs.

+Awards

-He was made a Commander of the Order of the Oak Crown and Grand Officer of the House of Orange in 1951.
+He was made a Commander of the Order of the Oak Crown on 22 January 1951, a Grand Officer of the House Order of Orange on 19 June 1952 and a Grand Officer in the Order of Orange-Nassau on 9 November 1973.